MEDUSA: Scalable Biometric Sensing in the Wild through Distributed MIMO Radars: Introduction

 The primary question posed in this research is: {\em Is it feasible to transition radar sensing of biometric signals from restrictive deployments to practical \textbf{\textit{in-the-wild}} operation, allowing for the monitoring of subjects in their daily life environment without sacrificing the sensing performance?}

-We propose a novel RF-based vital-sign monitoring system with distributed MIMO arrays, enabling the detection of human subjects in ambulatory settings with unconstrained movement and orientation.
+We propose a novel RF-based vital sign monitoring system using distributed MIMO arrays, where the \textbf{multi-view} setup isolates vital signs from noise and motion interference, enabling detection in ambulatory settings with unrestricted movement and orientation.
 The core intuition behind \system is to leverage the diverse signal paths and perspectives enabled by spatially distributed MIMO radar arrays for ``multi-view sensing'', as shown in Fig.~\ref{fig:intro}.
 Unlike existing ``single-view'' systems that can only capture partial vital-sign information as people change orientations, our distributed MIMO approach allows the gathering of multi-aspect data.

 While distributed MIMO arrays contribute to a throughput improvement in communication systems, it can potentially deliver a more profound impact for wireless sensing -- going from constrained operation to enabling practical ``in-the-wild'' sensing operation that is robust and immune to varying target locations, orientations, blockages, and mobility.
-Towards realizing this objective, we present \system -- a large systems effort that addresses the following key challenges, leading to its contributions:
+Towards realizing this objective, we present \system -- a large systems effort that addresses the following key challenges, leading to its contributions:\footnote{The open-source design files and repository are available on website: https://jimmy-yilong-li.github.io/.}

 \textbf{1.
 Distributed Radar System:} How do we create a practical, distributed MIMO radar system that has sufficient gain to operate in real-time and reliably for practical room-scale deployments?
 While UWB and mmWave radar systems offer high resolution (1-4 GHz bandwidth), radar sensing offers a very limited operational range (less than 3m) with today's systems that have limited arrays (e.g., $4 \times 3$ elements virtual mmWave array~\cite{TImmWave1443}).
-This is further compounded by the potential interference that arises when distributed radars transmit simultaneously without tight synchronization -- a feature that is hard to accomplish yet important for a coherent MIMO system, the lack of which leads to confounding and corruption of the received target signals with other reflections.
+This challenge is exacerbated by interference from multiple radars transmitting simultaneously without tight synchronization, a difficult feat in conventional distributed radar systems.